Why leave money to the Bluebell Railway Trust?

 The Bluebell Railway Trust Funding Criteria

-A number of questions have been asked about how the Bluebell Railway Trust decides which projects to support by way of funding and the following is a summary of the criteria operated by the Trust trustees for this purpose.
+A number of questions have been asked about how The Bluebell Railway Trust decides which projects to support by way of funding and the following is a summary of the criteria operated by the Trust's Governors for this purpose.

 Where the Trust is used by other groups for fund raising purposes all fundraising material and documentation must be approved by the Trust before being issued.

-3. Legacies can be received into the Trust for either the general fund or restricted funds but gift aid does not apply to legacies.
+3. Legacies can be received into the Trust for either the general fund or restricted funds.

 5. Assets in Trust ownership receive priority for funding over assets owned by other organisations.